 A while back I posted about our small closet makeover into a mini office.
 After living with the space for a few months, we made three changes to add more function.
 Before talking about the changes, let’s quick recap.
 This closet is too small to hang coats.
 It became a dumping ground for random stuff and wasn’t functional at all.
 Here’s what it looked like before our makeover:

 After discovering an outlet behind all of our stuff, we envisioned a small closet makeover that turned the non functional closet into a mini office space.
-We use the mini office to:
+We use the mini office for:

 - Blogging and creating digital art

 - Mail sorting (read about the mail and storage cart we DIYed)

 - Organizing our family schedule & meal plan